sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/readme.md

 # Implementation status
 Blazor implementation of [NL Design System](https://nl-design-system.gitlab.io/nl-design-system/index.html) version 0.1.1.
-This holds the status of each component; if there is an implementation of this component or not.
+This holds the status of the components; if there is an implementation of this component or not.

 ## Currently implemented